-International Arbitration Comparative Guide - Litigation, Mediation & Arbitration - Ireland
+International Arbitration Comparative Guide

 2.1 How is it determined whether a dispute is arbitrable in your jurisdiction?

-- disputes arising where the parties contracted under standard terms and the contract is valued under €5,000.
+The 2010 Act contains no express provisions on Arbitrability, but excludes employment and consumer disputes, and disputes arising where the parties contracted under standard terms and the contract is valued under €5,000.

+The High Court, in XPL Engineering Ltd v K&J Townmore Construction Ltd [2019] IEHC 665, set down 7 "principles and propositions" that offer guidance in determining whether a "dispute" exists between parties in the context of arbitration.
+Significantly, the Irish Courts in issuing this judgment followed the earlier UK decision of Mr Justice Jackson in Amec Civil Engineering Ltd v Secretary of State for Transport, [2004] EWHC 2339 (TCC).
+These 7 propositions can be summarised and enumerated as follows:

 2.2 Are there any restrictions on the choice of seat of arbitration for certain disputes?

-There are no restrictions under Irish law prohibiting the parties from choosing a particular seat of arbitration.
+There is no restriction under Irish law prohibiting the parties from choosing a particular seat for arbitration.

+Of course, it is possible that a dispute can be subject to Irish Law with the seat of the arbitration being in a different jurisdiction, in which case the procedural law applicable is likely to be determined by the seat of the arbitration.

 3 Arbitration agreement